api-bureau/emsi-api/README.md

 # Emsi Client

-The purpose of this project is to help you exploring Emsi APIs and speed up your C# and .NET Core implementation.
+The purpose of this project is to help you exploring Emsi APIs and speed up your Emsi APIs C# and .NET Core implementation.

 ## To Do